Is a vision problem interfering with your child’s school performance?

 9 to 16: A vision problem may be interfering with your child’s school performance.

 Above 16: A vision problem is probably interfering with your child’s school performance.

-What to do Next?
+What to do next?

-- This eye examination should include those aspects of vision that might be affecting your child, such as lazy eye, eye tracking, convergence, focusing and visual processing.
+If your child has scored greater than 8, it is highly recommended to schedule an eye exam with an optometrist experienced in children’s vision and vision therapy.
+This eye examination should include the aspects of vision that might be affecting your child, such as lazy eye, eye tracking, convergence, focusing and visual processing.

 If a visual problem is detected, a personalized vision therapy program may be recommended.